by Pastor Tim Burt

 As a young excited Christian, I wanted to break away from all my sinful ways.
 Romans 8:7-8 NLT says it like this.
 “For the sinful nature is always hostile to God.
 It never did obey God’s laws, and it never will.
 That’s why those who are still under the control of their sinful nature can never please God.”
 Renewing my life to God’s word and learning to turn from my sinful life wasn’t easy.
 At times it felt overwhelming.
 But I was determined to please God and get it right.
 I was told about the Holy Spirit within me and could begin to sense God’s leading through the Holy Spirit as I read my Bible or through scriptures taught in my Pastor’s sermons, or through the counsel of Christian friends.
 God found many ways to speak to me.
 As Romans 8:14 NLT says, “For all who are led by the Spirit of God are children of God.”

 It was critical then to learn to know and distinguish between the three voices that I heard—that we all hear speaking within us.
 I had the voice of my human reasoning going on in my head which is our mind and emotions.
-I had the voice of the Holy Spirit speaking and teaching my God’s word in my heart.
+I had the voice of the Holy Spirit speaking and teaching me God’s word in my heart.
 And then there was the lying, deceitful, condemning voice of Satan trying always trying to confuse me in my faith about God, and lead me right back into a sinful life outside of God.

 God’s voice is like that of the perfect parent.
 I grew up with great parents.
 They always wanted good for me.
 They gave me wise counsel.
 They corrected me when I was headed down a wrong path or had wrong thinking or a bad attitude.
 They encouraged me in everything that was good and right.
 They helped me in any way they could, whenever they could.
 That is how the voice and leading of God is, only exceedingly beyond anything parents could feel and know.
 God wants good for you!

 You have your own voice within you.
-It’s the voice of your conscience—of your mind and emotions. what some call the soul.
+It’s the voice of your conscience—of your mind and emotions.
+What some call the soul.
 It is trained by your intellect and emotions—all the information and input through your five senses that feeds into your life on a daily basis.
 It is what you were led by prior to receiving Jesus and His Holy Spirit.
 That voice alone will lead you astray!
 I was and still am capable of wandering and going astray.
 We all are!
 Without the voice of God leading us, that is what we do.
 We wander.
 That is why Jesus had to save us.
 Isaiah 53:6 NLT says, “All of us have strayed away like sheep.
 We have left God’s paths to follow our own.
 Yet the Lord laid on Him (Jesus) the guilt and sins of us all.”
 We will go astray without God’s voice and loving guidance.
 That is why God gave us the Holy Spirit—so we aren’t left to our own voice.

 Satan’s voice?
 Jesus described him best in John 8:44 NLT by saying, “…He was a murderer from the beginning and has always hated the truth.
 There is no truth in him.
 When he lies, it is consistent with his character; for he is a liar and the father of lies.”
 And John 10:10 TLB tells us more about the enemy of our soul.
 “The thief’s (Satan’s) purpose is to steal and kill and destroy.
 My (Jesus’) purpose is to give life in all its fullness.“